This is actually very unlike a man page. It assumes that you know very little about

 is my attempt at documenting these exhaustively.

-This is what we see when we invoke GNU ifconfig
+This is what we see when we invoke GNU ifconfig on a virtual host running

 Ubuntu.
 Note the absence of a wifi interface, as is the case with most